What is a Boolean Search? 4 Easy Ways to Use It to Recruit Candidates

 “Leasing Director” AND “Chicago” NOT “Junior”

-- This will return profiles of Leasing Directors based in Chicago, while leaving out any junior-level candidates.
+This will return profiles of Leasing Directors based in Chicago, while leaving out junior-level candidates.

-CSS- This search will find candidates with the job title Data Scientist or Machine Learning Engineer who have expertise in Python and CSS.
+This search will find candidates with the job title Data Scientist or Machine Learning Engineer who mention experience with Python and CSS.

 2. Searching on Job Boards (Indeed, Glassdoor, etc.)